MemberIT/vnc/README.md

      vnc::browser2: firefox     #for centos
 ```

-Module is successfully tested on Ubuntu 14 and CentOS7.
+Module is successfully tested on Ubuntu14-64b and CentOS7-64b.

 **NOTE**: You can not use multiple vncdisplay.